CouncilofLorien/counciloflorien.github.io/docs/cards/D/dunharrow.md

 > Rohan
 >
 > {: .hero-site-text .black-text .p-2 }
-> > Nearest Haven: Lorien  "'The Paths of the Dead!...
-If there be in truth such paths,' said Theoden, 'their gate is in Dunharrow; but no living man may pass it.'"_ ***---LotRV***
+> > Nearest Haven: Lorien  “‘The Paths of the Dead!...
+If there be in truth such paths,' said Theoden, 'their gate is in Dunharrow; but no living man may pass it.’”_ ***---LotRV***
 >
 > {: .hero-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="hero-you-draw">&ensp;1&ensp;</span><span class="hero-opp-draw">&ensp;1&ensp;</span></div>